fuyuncat/rquery/README.md

    - ismac(str) : Normal function.
 Return 1 if the given str is a MAC address, otherwise, return 0.<br />
    - duplicate(expr, dupNum[, delmiter]) : Normal function.
 Generate a string of specific number of the expression result.<br />

-   - floor(num) : Normal function.
-Get the floor integer number of a given float number.<br />
-   - ceil(num) : Normal function.
-Get the ceil integer number of a given float number.<br />
-   - round(num,scale) : Normal function.
-Round a given float number.<br />
-   - log(num) : Normal function.
-Get the log result of a given float number.<br />
-   - mod(num,div) : Normal function.
-Get the mod of a number.<br />
    - abs(num) : Normal function.
 Get the abs value of a given float number.<br />
-   - random([min,][max]) : Normal function.
-Generate a random integer.
-If no parameter provided, the range is from 1 to 100.
-Providing one parameter means rang from 1 to max.<br />
    - acos(x) : Normal function.
 Returns the principal value of the arc cosine of x, expressed in radians.<br />
    - acosh(x) : Normal function.
 Returns the nonnegative area hyperbolic cosine of x.<br />
    - asin(x) : Normal function.
 Returns the principal value of the arc sine of x, expressed in radians.<br />